8 Days / From $4499 / Call: 1-888-565-7158

 Ends: San Carlos De Bariloche (airport code BRC)

-Day 1: Arrive to San Martin de Los Andes (CPC) airport (2 hr, 20 min flight from Buenos Aires) for a group pick up at 1:35 PM.
-(There are other alternatives to arrive, contact us for details) Meet your guides and trip hosts, Check into our hotel and feel free to explore the town before our evening trip introduction in front of the fireplace accompanied by delicious wine and appetizers.
-Welcome dinner in one of our favorite restaurants in San Martin.
+Day 1: Arrive to San Martin de Los Andes (CPC) airport (2 hr, 20 min flight from Buenos Aires) for a group pick up at 4:30 PM.
+Meet your guides and trip hosts, check into our hotel and feel free to explore the town before our evening trip introduction and welcome dinner in one of our favorite restaurants in San Martin.

-Day 2 and 3: Everyday starts with breakfast at our hotel to fuel up for the day ahead.
-2 full days exploring Chapelco’s on and off piste with a focus on finding the best snow on the mountain.
+Day 2: Everyday starts with breakfast at our hotel to fuel up for the day ahead.
+Full day exploring Chapelco’s on and off piste with a focus on finding the best snow on the mountain.
 The resort has some great tree skiing, open bowls, and access to some of the best backcountry terrain around.
-Once we return to our cozy hotel, you will want to check out the beach and trails around the Lacar Lake or wander town filled with cafe’s, chocolate shops, and great shopping for gifts to bring home.
+Once we return to our cozy hotel, you will want to check out the beach and trails around the glacier cut, Lacar Lake, or wander town filled with charming cafe’s, chocolate shops, and great shopping for gifts to bring home.
 Dinner with the guides and group on the town.

-Day 4: Breakfast at our hotel before our drive through the stunning 7 Lakes road passing waterfalls, glacier cut lakes, old growth forest and snow capped peaks.
-We spend the day exploring the off-piste terrain of Cerro Bayo resort.
-This resort is a hidden gem near the border of Chile offering more tree skiing and some epic backcountry terrain just a short hike beyond the ski area.
+Day 3: After another day chasing the best snow around Chapelco, we venture on our drive through the stunning 7 Lakes road passing waterfalls, glacier cut lakes, old growth forest and snow capped peaks.
 Our evening arrival to the city of Bariloche along the Nahuel Huapi Lake shows off the bustling town filled with restaurants, bars, and tourists from around the world.
 Hotel check in followed by a well deserved dinner at one of our guides select local restaurants.

-Day 5-6: Breakfast at the hotel followed by a short drive up the mountains to ski Catedral Alta Patagonia and it’s amazing off piste and backcountry terrain.
+Day 4-5: Breakfast at the hotel followed by a short drive up the mountains to ski Catedral Alta Patagonia and it’s amazing off piste and backcountry terrain.
 Our team has been skiing here since the late 90’s and know the mountain inside and out.
-The days end with dinner on the lively town of Bariloche.
+The day ends with dinner on the lively town of Bariloche.
 If you are a night owl, Bariloche is a great place to party exploring the craft brew pubs and local bars.
-Should you select to stay an extra day for cat skiing at Baguales, we will prepare for tomorrow morning’s adventure.
-The group will head out for dinner on the town.
-For those departing tomorrow say adios to your new friends, ski guides and trip hosts.

-Day 7: Departure day or cat ski day (details below).
+Day 8: Departure day.
 Breakfast at the hotel.
-We include a group transfer at 11:00 AM to Bariloche Airport to meet your flight out to Buenos Aires.
-Please schedule your return flight to Buenos Aires anytime after 12:00.
-If you decide to not take the 11:00 AM shuttle, your transfer to the airport will be an additional cost payable to the driver or taxi.
+We include a group transfer at 10:00 AM to Bariloche Airport to meet your flight out to Buenos Aires.
+Please schedule your return flight to Buenos Aires anytime after 10:00.
+If you decide to not take the 10:00 AM shuttle, your transfer to the airport will be an additional cost payable to the driver or taxi.
 This can be arranged via the friendly hotel staff.

 Enjoy your vacation and concentrate on the adventure and brilliant culture.
 We take care of the rest!